Page 05 – The year Jesus became God

-Coming from a background where my grandma passed away as a Christian, all six of my uncles died as Christians, my mom converted to Islam before her passing, I have a deeply personal connection to these issues.
-I remember asking my grandma once, “Why do you worship Jesus?”
-She told me that she once had the same question growing up and the priest told her “Jesus is God”.
-That’s all there is to it.
-You cannot ask questions like that again” and she never did.
+Coming from a background where my grandma passed away as a Christian, all six of my uncles died as Christians or Atheists, my mom died very young but converted to Islam before, I have a deeply personal connection to these issues.
+I remember once asking my grandma about the cross with Jesus on it that hung in her bedroom.
+“Why do you worship Jesus?”
+I asked.
+She replied that she had asked the same question when she was younger, and the priest told her, “Jesus is God.
+That’s all you need to know.”
+He added, “You cannot ask questions like that again.”
+And she never did.

-- Arius Theory:
+• The Arius Theory:

 His theory was supported by prominent figures of the church who agreed with him that Jesus was not God, figures such as Bishop Eusebius of Nicomedia, Bishop Eusebius of Caesarea, Bishop Theognis, Bishop Ursacius of Singidunum, Bishop Valens of Mursa, Bishop Macedonius of Constantinople and that just to name a few, they all believed that Jesus could not be divine the same way God is, as he was a created being.
-(Once again, their view closely resembled the teachings of Islam, which emphasizes that no man, nor a prophet can be divine as they are all created beings).

-- Athanasius theory:
+• The Athanasius theory:

-Athanasius’ theory although very confusing to understand to this day, insisted that Jesus had always existed with God from the beginning of time, that Jesus was not “born” in the way humans are born, as He is eternal and uncreated, being of the same essence as the Father.
+Athanasius’ theory although very confusing to understand to this day, insisted that Jesus had always existed with God from the beginning of time, that Jesus was not “born” in the way humans are born, as He is eternal and uncreated being of the same essence as the Father.
 In his work On the Incarnation, Athanasius argues that Jesus, the Son of God, existed before time and was the eternal Word.
 While Jesus’ human birth in Bethlehem was a real event, it was the moment the eternal Word assumed a human body, not a beginning of His existence.
 Thus, Jesus’ divinity is eternal, and His incarnation was a unique act of God entering into a human body to be sacrificed later on the cross in order to allow the forgiveness of our sins.

 At the council of Nicaea 325AD: Jesus became God